ogcio/ogcio-ds/govie-frontend/docs/releasing/publishing-from-a-support-branch.md

 # Publishing from a support branch

-This document is for GOV.UK Design System developers who need to publish a support branch of GOV.UK Frontend.
+This document is for GOV.UK Design System developers who need to publish a support branch of GOV.IE Frontend.
 For example, you might need to release a fix as part of a:

 - patch release, after the team has started to merge changes for a new feature release into the `main` branch - for example, a 3.14.x release once we've started merging changes for 3.15.0
 - release, after the team has started to merge changes for a new breaking release into the `main` branch - for example, a 3.x.x release once we've started merging changes for 4.0.0
 - release for a previous major version - for example, a 4.x.x release after we've released 5.0.0

-If you want to publish the `main` branch for GOV.UK Frontend, [follow the steps in Publishing GOV.UK Frontend](/docs/releasing/publishing.md).
+If you want to publish the `main` branch for GOV.IE Frontend, [follow the steps in Publishing GOV.IE Frontend](/docs/releasing/publishing.md).

 If the `main` branch only has a few unreleasable changes, you can temporarily revert these changes.

 1. Revert the unreleasable changes on the `main` branch.
-2. Publish GOV.UK Frontend.
+2. Publish GOV.IE Frontend.
 3. Add the reverted changes back into the `main` branch.

 However, this approach has risks.
 For example, it creates a messy commit history on the `main` branch.

-## Before you publish GOV.UK Frontend
+## Before you publish GOV.IE Frontend

 1. At stand-up, person leading the release (usually a developer) to tell the GOV.UK Design System team we are close to releasing.